jonathf/gls/README.md

 Usage
 =====
 It works about the same as `ls`.
-In fact, if not in a `git` repository, it defaults to using builtin `ls`.
+In fact, if not in a `git` repository, it behave as normal `ls`.
 However there are some differences.
 If a file is hidden (starting with a `.`), but tracked, it is by default shown by `gls`.
 Reversely, if a file is ignored (irrespectively if it is starts with `.` or not), it is hidden from default view.